Peninsula Invitational

 Hello, my name is Lesly De Anda She/Her - Add me to the email chain: leslydeanda8@gmail.com

-Some things about me: I Graduated from Steam Legacy High School class of 2019’ debated for 4 years for Los Angeles Urban Debate League (LAMDL for short) as a Policy Debater!
+Some things about me: I Graduated from Steam Legacy High School class of 2019’ debated for 4 years for the Los Angeles Urban Debate League (LAMDL for short) as a Policy Debater!
 I attended Fullerton College where I debated for 2 years in JV-Open Policy Debate transferring to UC Riverside.
 I no longer debate competitively, but I am active in judging and coaching if you ever need any help please go ahead and email me any questions after round I would love to help!
-I am a Policy Coach - @ STEAM LEGACY HS and affiliated with LAMDL.
+I am aPolicy Coach - @ STEAM LEGACY HS and an affiliate/alumni for LAMDL.
 I judge Policy Debate, LD Debate, and Public Forum.
-So I am becoming more versatile, I am still a little new to the lingo so please be patient with me.

 Receiving High Speaks: I love strong speakers and debaters who asks great CX questions, I love to feel the clash in the room.
 I tend not to pay attention to CX but when it leads to clash I will take it into consideration.
-Please address me by my name and talk to me before round, I hate going into round feeling like I don't know anyone lol.
+Please address me by my name and talk to me before round, I hate going into round feeling like I don't know anyone or being snubbed.
 Debate is a show, do your BEST and be CHARISMATIC this is your show and we are all just watching.

-Receiving Low Speaks: if u create a hostile environment for the other debaters in the room or people in the room i will end the round and vote up the other team immediately.
+Receiving Low Speaks: if u create a hostile environment for the other debaters in the room or people in the room I will end the round and vote up the other team immediately.

-- If say something racist, sexist, homophobic, transphobic, any ism's etc. I WILL DROP YOUR SPEAKER POINTS. i get it, debate is a competitive sport that can get very heated, but to me, this is an educational space and should also make you feel safe. be a good person to the people you share this space with and contribute to the great things that this activity contributes in the best way you can do such.
+- If say something racist, sexist, homophobic, transphobic, any ism's etc. I WILL DROP YOUR SPEAKER POINTS.
+I get it, debate is a competitive sport that can get very heated, but to me, this is an educational space and should also make you feel safe.
+Be a good person to the people you share this space with and contribute to the great things that this activity contributes in the best way you can do such.

 - If you have spectators in your round, please be respectful I will LOWER your speaks and and VOTE YOU DOWN if you are TEXTING and even INTERACTING with them IRKS me and is super DISRESPECTFUL.